Scenario Planning

 Review on a cadence

 Quarterly is probably right for most teams.
 Faster than that and you’re reading noise; slower and you miss real shifts.
 Each review, walk through the trigger list and ask: has any trigger fired?
 Has any disconfirming signal landed?
 What changed in our environment?
 Update your stance accordingly.
-The output of the review is rarely “we were wrong” — more often it’s “we should weight this current heavier than we did last quarter.”
+The output of the review is rarely “we were wrong”; more often it’s “we should weight this current heavier than we did last quarter.”
+The green trigger-log panels in this edition are that review done in public: between the May and June editions alone, a capability trigger fired early in variant form (Current 1), an IPO trigger went live (Current 3), a court date slipped (Current 5), and a doubling cadence was confirmed (Current 6).
+Between June and July, the cadence accelerated: a kill switch was proven and metered back on (Current 4), displacement got a leaderboard (Current 6), the politics of power arrived (Current 7), and the vendors started pre-negotiating the backlash (Current 8).
+That is the cadence working; copy the format for your own currents.

 Let currents go stale